 - Failure to receive needed services: At-risk individuals often cannot access needed health care and social services for several reasons, including the following:

 - Systemic barriers: These include policies that exclude undocumented immigrants from Medicaid as well as other programs that assist low-income U.S. citizens; difficulties trying to find a job, obtain housing, or secure health insurance1; and the stress and hardship of unpaid medical debts.

-- Lack of trust: Even when adequate community services and resources are available, many at-risk residents do not trust the community-based organizations providing them.
+- Lack of trust: Even when adequate community services and resources are available, many at-risk residents do not trust the community-based organizations and institutions providing them.
 Lack of trust may arise when clients have their social service applications denied, experience discrimination from front-desk staff, or are unable to submit appropriate documentation due to language barriers.
 In such circumstances, clients can become discouraged and stop seeking services.